-Japan’s Snoopy craze is about to hit fever-pitch with the opening of Snoopy Museum Tokyo in Roppongi on April 23rd.
+Japan’s Snoopy craze hit fever-pitch with the opening of Snoopy Museum Tokyo in Roppongi on April 23rd.

 As announced last year, the venue features exclusive exhibits of Charles M. Schulz’s original drawings as well as a themed cafe and merchandise galore.

-Tickets cost 2,000 yen for adults on the day or 1,800 yen in advance.
+Tickets cost ¥2,000 for adults on the day or just ¥1,800 in advance.
 Admission is divided into five time slots per day.

 This is the world’s first such Snoopy museum, organized by Charles M. Schulz Museum and Research Center.
 The location is an up-market part of Roppongi seven minutes walk from the station that the operators claim is urban yet quiet, “just like the Schulz Museum in Santa Rosa”.